-"To lose altitude quickly by slipping, should you slip to the left or right?" — Carol Z.
+"When slipping to lose altitude, is it safer to slip to the left or to the right?" — Carol Z.

-Know your Pilot Operating Handbook and limitations regarding slips in your aircraft.
-Practice slips to perfect your technique”
+Know your Pilot’s Operating Handbook and any limitations or recommendations regarding slips in your aircraft, and practice slips to perfect your technique.”

 How often do you use slips to lose altitude?